General Mills

 Betty Crocker was the primary expression shown, with additional support across Pillsbury, Old El Paso, Annie’s Homegrown, and Ratio Foods.

 The goal was not to make every post look the same.
-It was to create enough shared grammar that the work could remain recognizable, useful, and platform-native at volume.
+It was to create enough shared grammar for the work to remain recognizable, useful, and platform-native at volume.

 The Execution